gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 For key 2 and key 3, let's just trust them, because they are all relied on the information passed in from the `SimPoint` object.

-We can declare where why want to store the SimPoint checkpoints by passing in the destination path to the `simpoints_save_checkpoint_generator` as a parameter.
+We can declare where we want to store the SimPoint checkpoints by passing in the destination path to the `simpoints_save_checkpoint_generator` as a parameter.
 For more details, we can find the generator in [src/python/gem5/simulate/exit_event_generators.py](https://github.com/gem5/gem5/blob/stable/src/python/gem5/simulate/exit_event_generators.py#L146).

 ---